umbrellio/table_sync/docs/synopsis.md

 # Manual publishing with batches

 You can use `TableSync::BatchPublisher` to publish changes in batches (array of hashes in `attributes`).
-For now, only the following changes in the table can be published: `create` and` update`.

 When using `TableSync::BatchPublisher`,` TableSync.routing_key_callable` is called as follows:
 `TableSync.routing_key_callable.call(klass, {})`, i.e. empty hash is passed instead of attributes.
-And `TableSync.routing_metadata_callable` is not called at all: header value is set to empty hash.
+And `TableSync.routing_metadata_callable` is not called at all: metadata is set to empty hash.

 `TableSync::BatchPublisher.new(object_class, original_attributes_array, **options)`, where `original_attributes_array` is an array with hash of attributes of published objects and `options` is a hash of options.